pranavkakde/QualityManager/readme.md

 Refer to Client folder for ReactJS based client.

-Refer to Services folder for Services that any client can call.
+Refer to Services folder for Services that can be used by any client.